 - Signal WiFi can be very weak, so you may have to go to the office or clubhouse to use it.

-- You are totally at the mercy of their bandwidth and how many people are using it at any given time, so it may go down completely when you really need it.
+- You are totally at the mercy of their bandwidth and how many people are using it at any given time.
+This means it may go down completely when you really need it.

 - It isn’t available to you while you are traveling, only when you are there.

-Probably the best current option for RVers is a cellular data plan.
-Basically, you use your phone as a hot spot, or you get a separate hot spot, and you receive internet over a cellular network, like Verizon or AT&T when you have a dedicated hot spot.
+One of the best RV internet options for people who travel is a cellular data plan.
+To do this you can use your phone as a hot spot.
+Another option is to get a separate hot spot.
+You will still receive internet over a cellular network, like Verizon or AT&T when you have a dedicated hot spot.

-The biggest challenge is to find a plan that allows you to use the amount of data you want or need, and at an affordable rate.
-Many “unlimited’ plans are still only full speed for a certain number of GB before they slow down to a crawl.
+The biggest challenge is to find a plan that allows you to use the amount of data you need at an affordable rate.
+Many “unlimited’ plans are still only full speed for a certain number of GB.
+Then they slow down to a crawl.
 Or they only apply to data on your phone, not on a hotspot.
-While technically that’s still unlimited, they use the term pretty loosely, because after you use a certain amount, their service will get “throttled” and will become almost unusable except for getting email.
-Doing things like streaming movies will eat up the GB quickly too, so it can be challenging to find a big enough plan.
+While technically that’s still unlimited, they use the term pretty loosely.
+After you use a certain amount, their service will get “throttled” and will become almost unusable except for getting email.
+Doing things like streaming movies will eat up the GB quickly too.
+So, it can be challenging to find a big enough plan.

 “Unlimited” Cellular Plans

-There are plans (like Visible Wireless) that are truly unlimited, but limit your speed to 5Mbps.
+There are RV internet options (like Visible Wireless) that are truly unlimited, but limit your speed to 5Mbps.
 For most uses, that is plenty fast enough.
 You can use if for things like basic streaming.
-However, things like gaming or high res streaming may be challenged at that speed, and you may get even slower if your signal strength isn’t great.
+However, things like gaming or high resolution streaming may be challenged at that speed.
+Speeds from Visible can also be slower if your signal strength isn’t great.
 It may also be difficult for full time RV jobs that require frequent video calls.
 But they are a great option if you think you will use a lot of data and don’t want to pay a ton of money.

 If you want to know what I use, it would be Visible Wireless.
-I chose it because can be very affordable (as low as $25 per month if you join a party pay group which they make easy for you to sign up for) and is technically unlimited — although it is capped for speeds of a maximum of 5mbps.
+I chose it because can be very affordable.
+It costs as low as $25 per month if you join a party pay group which is easy to sign up for.
+Additionally, it is technically unlimited — although it is capped for speeds of a maximum of 5mbps.
 They have great coverage because they use Verizon’s tower system.

-And if you have some signal and want to improve it, things like MIMO antennas (an external cell antenna) and web boosters (like WeBoost) can help.
+If you have some signal and want to improve it, things like MIMO antennas (an external cell antenna) and web boosters (like WeBoost) can help.
 But that’s a complicated subject in itself, so I’ll write about that in a separate article.
-If you have no signal, a booster isn’t going to solve the problem since it can’t boost “nothing,” so in those cases you’ll have to do the old-fashioned thing of finding the nearest Starbucks, McDonald’s, lodge, or campground office and use their public WiFi.
+If you have no signal, a booster isn’t going to solve the problem since it can’t boost “nothing”.
+So in those cases you’ll have to do the old-fashioned thing of finding the nearest Starbucks, McDonald’s, lodge, or campground office and use their public WiFi.

-- This is one of the RV internet options that can be used in most places so long as there is cell service.
+- This is one of the RV internet options that can be used in most places.
+(So long as there is cell service.)

 - Cell service tends to be available near highways and everywhere that isn’t extremely remote.